-This article looks at the service of the Welsh Guards during the First World War and will help you to research soldiers who served with the Regiment.
+This article looks at the service of the Welsh Guards during the First World War and will help you to research those who served with the Regiment.
 This is one of a series of guides I have created to help you research soldiers who served in the British Army:

 The Welsh Guards in the First World War